 In yes-no question or close-ended question, we use an auxiliary verb that asks about an action.
 To begin a close-ended question, we need auxiliary verbs.
-The usage of auxiliary verb in a close-ended question must meet the requirement such as the subjects and the tense of the sentence.
+The usage of auxiliary verb in a close-ended question must meet the requirement uch as the subjects and the tense of the sentence.
 The auxiliary verb did is used by all subjects.
-In this sentence, the word did is translated into apakah because the auxiliary verb functions to make a simple past close-ended question.
-The translation strategy used by the translator is an emphasis on stylistic appropriateness.
+In this sentence, the word did is translated into apakah because the auxiliary verb functions to an assumption of the sentence of the sentence.
+The translation strategy used by the translator is an amphasis on stylistic appropriateness.
 It emphasized the choice of oral mode.
 In this case, the word does is used to make a present close-ended question for the subject they.